LinasD22/AI-visualization/README.md

 # AI-Powered Data Visualization and Analysis

 This project provides an AI-enhanced data visualization and analysis tool using **Retrieval-Augmented Generation (RAG)**.
 It enables users to upload CSV files, explore data through AI-generated insights, and interact with an AI assistant powered by Google's Gemini API for deeper analysis.
+Note: This project was developed in collaboration with my university colleague, Joris.
+For additional information, please visit his GitHub page (https://github.com/Joritsu).

 ## Features
 - 📊 **Data Preview**: Upload and explore CSV datasets with automatic sampling options.